szabgab/perlmaven.com/sites/en/pages/writing-to-files-with-perl.md

 {% include file="examples/open_file_for_writing_simple.pl" %}

 This still needs some explanation.
-The <b>open</b> function gets 3 parameters.
+The **open** function gets 3 parameters.

 The first one, `$fh`, is a scalar variable we just defined inside the `open()` call.
 We could have defined it earlier, but usually it is cleaner to do it inside,